Adventures in Soap Making - Acrylic String Pull Technique January 2, 2020 16:31 2 Comments

 The next photos are the base pour.

-I alternated the zigzags with each color, overlapping slightly.
+I alternated the zigzags with each color, overlapping slightly to achieve a cohesive and intricate design.

 The picture below is the soap design finished.
 Now clean up and put it into the oven to gel.

-I scraped up the soap batter off the paper and back into the containers.
-Not wanting to waste it, I poured it into a silicone mold.
-This went into the oven as well, but the time in the oven was cut short.
-Meatloaf was on the menu for dinner that night and the oven was needed, so I took them out early and covered them.
+I meticulously scraped up the remaining soap batter off the paper and transferred it back into containers.
+To avoid waste, I poured this leftover soap into a silicone mold.
+This also went into the oven for gelling, though its time was cut short as the oven was soon needed for dinner.
+I removed them early and covered them carefully.

 The next morning I got a real surprise.